adityash23/mrt-pim/.github/ISSUE_TEMPLATE/bug-report.md

 # Steps to reproduce
 ...

-Expected behaviour
+# Expected behaviour
 ...

-# Images and documents
+# Documents and images
 ...

 # Relevant research